chuyaowang/obsidian/Programming Environment/jupyter.md

 # How to configure jupyter notebook

+## ipykernel

-Install on base conda environment and use ipykernel to add other environments as kernels
+Install on base conda environment and use [ipykernel](ipykernel.md) to add other environments as kernels

 Meaning: